CBD stands for cannabidiol, one of the phytocannabinoids found in cannabis and hemp.

 - The potency of the product

 Potency, or concentration, is the first thing to consider when looking at CBD.
-Potency concentrations are typically expressed in milligrams per container, typically ranging from 250mg CBD per ounce up to 2500mg CBD per ounce.
+Potency concentrations are typically expressed in milligrams per container.
+They typically range from 250mg CBD per ounce up to 2500mg per ounce.
 However, many CBD oils are mislabeled and the concentration levels not expressed accurately, therefore the trustworthiness of the producer is paramount.
-The potency of CBD required to treat various presenting issues is individualized however adding to confusion is that most CBD concentrations are expressed in mg whereas most quantity measurement devices are expressed in ML.
+The potency of CBD required to treat various presenting issues is individualized however adding to confusion is that most concentrations are expressed in mg whereas most quantity measurement devices are expressed in ML.

 - Your size